amirashoori7/energy-market-RL/README.md

 To train the DQN and DPG models as a starting point an off-line database:

 1- we should build the environment game

 2- for the assumed flexible loads, possibilities should be considered and evaluated (We gave a positive reward if estimation was close to our optimization goal.
 If not, we assigned to that possibility a negative reward.)
-At the begin of the learning there are a lot of random choices, but in time (many iterations), the reinforcement learning model converges and will learn to choose just the possibilities which are close to the optimization goal.
+At the begin of the learning there are a lot of random choices, but in time (many iterations), the reinforcement learning model converges and will learn to choose just the possibilities which are close to the optimization goal

 3- for DQN we must define possible actions on flexible devices, like switching off air conditioner, washing machines and so on

 4- setting hyper-parameters of all experiments like learning rate α = 10 −2 , the discount factor to γ = 0.99, and η = 0.01

 5- then we must train our models for x episodes where an episode is composed by y random chosen days.
-Also weights should be updated, for example after every 2 episodes 6- Reward function should be computed at the
+Also weights should be updated, for example after every 2 episodes

+6- Reward function should be computed at the

 Finally, we obtain an alternative optimized version of the starting off-line database, which would be better if this strategy would have been used in reality.